intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 1. Service operational or management challenges.
-Information that is traditionally passively observed in the network or metadata that has been unintentionally revealed to the service provider cannot be used anymore for e.g. existing security procedures such as application rate limiting or DDoS mitigation.
+Information that is traditionally passively observed in the network or metadata that has been unintentionally revealed to the service provider cannot be used anymore for e.g., existing security procedures such as application rate limiting or DDoS mitigation.
    However, network management techniques deployed at present often rely on information that is exposed by most traffic but without any guarantees that the information is accurate.
 Privacy partitioning provides an opportunity for improvements in these management techniques by providing opportunities to actively